A248/LibertyBans/docs/Permissions.md

-This page starts with LibertyBans 1.0.
+This page starts with LibertyBans 1.0.x.
 For LibertyBans 0.8.x, please scroll down.

-**LibertyBans 1.0.0 is not stable and not yet released** (except in development builds).
-Please be sure that you read the documentation for your intended version.

 # LibertyBans 1.0